"Silvio, Silvio" - Berlusconi divides Italy even at his funeral | Politics

 STADIUM ATMOSPHERE In an atmosphere often more similar to a soccer match than a funeral, another group of Berlusconi supporters jumped up and down shouting "anyone who doesn't jump is a communist", a term Berlusconi often used to discredit his political opponents.

-The funeral was attended by most Italian party leaders including Prime Minister Giorgia Meloni, whose unprecedented decision to declare a day of national mourning drew criticism from some commentators and politicians.
+The funeral was attended by top Italian politicians including President Sergio Mattarella and Prime Minister Giorgia Meloni, whose unprecedented decision to declare a day of national mourning drew some criticism.
 Meloni's party, Brothers of Italy, Matteo Salvini's League and Forza Italia are the main parties in the right-wing ruling coalition.

 Tomaso Montanari, rector of Siena's University for Foreigners, refused to respect the order, saying that by flying flags at half mast for Berlusconi his university would "lose all educational and moral credibility".
 Bindi, a woman often targeted by Berlusconi's sexist jibes, said the national day of mourning was "disrespectful towards the majority" who opposed the late leader.

-Italian President Sergio Mattarella and former Prime Ministers Mario Draghi and Mario Monti attended the funeral, as well as Qatar's Emir Sheikh Tamim bin Hamad al-Thani and Iraqi Prime Minister Mohammed Shia al-Sudani.
-Hungarian Prime Minister Viktor Orban was also present, but few other top European politicians made the trip to Milan.
+Few international leaders travelled to Milan for the funeral.
+These included Qatar's Emir Sheikh Tamim bin Hamad al-Thani, Iraqi Prime Minister Mohammed Shia al-Sudani and Hungarian Prime Minister Viktor Orban.
+"Final farewell to Silvio Berlusconi.
+He was a great statesman and a true friend.
+Our life is emptier without you.
+God bless you!"
+Orban tweeted.

+The Russian government said it was not invited, despite the friendship between President Vladimir Putin and Berlusconi, who controversially defended Moscow's invasion of Ukraine saying Putin only wanted to put "decent people"

+in charge of Kyiv.
 "There's only one president, there's only one president," the crowds chanted as the coffin emerged from the cathedral into bright sunshine at the end of the service, in another tweaked version of a popular soccer chant.
-The coffin was then driven to Berlusconi's villa, where the former leader will lie until the cremation takes place in a few days time.

 The message from his five children published in Italy's main newspapers on Wednesday read, "Sweetest Dad, Thank you for your life, Thank you for your love, You will always live inside us." (additional reporting by Cristiano Corvino, Angelo Amante and Alvise Armellini, writing by Gavin Jones and Federico Maccioni, editing by Alexandra Hudson and Nick Macfie)